 This short agreement grants a licence to occupy rooms or space for business use.

 That it doesn't create a lease will be the most important feature for most users.
-A lease creates an interest in land and gives the tenant additional rights - particularly with respect to stay in the property when the lease term expires (security of tenure).
-A licence agreement does not give the occupier the same rights to stay.
+A lease creates an interest in land and gives the tenant additional rights - particularly with respect to a right to stay in the premises when the lease term expires (known as security of tenure).
+A licence agreement does not give the licensee the same rights to stay.

 This agreement includes minimal and usual provisions in simple format, specifically to avoid it being interpreted as a lease under the Landlord & Tenant Act 1954.
 What is excluded is as critical as to what has been included.

 - let spare office rooms, unused workshops or warehouse space to another business

 - bring in another trader on a shop floor

 - let office space on a short term, flexible basis, for example as an 'incubator' area for start-up businesses

 - let a parcel of spare land to another business to store vehicles or machinery

 Importantly, this template licence to occupy commercial premises does not contain provisions that might suggest that the arrangement is is lease, giving security of tenure.
 In particular, it does not:

 - grant exclusive possession of the premises